shandfield/employee-directory/README.md

+#employee-directory

+Description: This is a project that utilizes REACT to allow a User to view their entire employee directory, in this case I used a API from Random User Generator;randomuser.me.
+Also allowing the user to search for employees via their name.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Please see additional information at the botton in section "additional information".

 ![Employee-Directory Demo]https://i.imgur.com/EH7C8MB.gif